Flies and Honey publicity photos in collaboration with Joonas Sdiri

 Through geometric operations — addition, subtraction, multiplication — each symbol evolves from the one before it, forming a visual sequence or a silent rhythm.

-Earlier related project: Form Variations with the Cube as a Starting Point (Basic Design, 2000).
+My fascination with systems traces back to earlier projects, especially Form Variations with the Cube as a Starting Point (Basic Design, 2000).

 Through geometric transformations, the cube undergoes a series of positive and negative operations that generate new configurations.